samuel-rufi/maml/README.md

 m.split(newPassword);
 ```

-To trust only a specific set of users, put their public keys in the keystore:
+To trust messages only from a specific set of users, put the appropriate public keys in the keystore:

 ```js
 m.getTrustedAuthors().add(publicKeyOfBob);